AdmcCarthy/Rock_Permeability/README.rst

 Data taken from the `rock R Dataset Package <https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html>`_

-This gives an easily accessible open source package, however there is limited information about the source of data and infromation about the variables.
+This gives an easily accessible open source package, however there is limited information about the source of the data or infromation about the variables.

 Source: